 CP Teens UK (Registered Charity 1172105) was set up by Ellie Simpson, who has Quadriplegic Athetoid Cerebral Palsy, in October 2013 when she was 18-years-old.

 At the time, Ellie didn't realise the true extent of the problem as she was putting all of her energy into her A Levels.
 However, once she had left school and her 'peers' quickly moved on with their lives, she realised how socially isolated she had become.
-Ellie saw a pattern emerging in that teenagers & young people with Cerebral Palsy and physical disabilities were often left out by able-bodied peers as they were physically unable to keep up and fend for themselves.

 However, this was when 'CP Teens UK' was born!

 Ellie felt frustrated and wanted to see if there were any other teenagers and young people in a similar position and if she could help them in some way.
 Through the use of Twitter, Ellie set up an account with the name ‘CP Teens UK’ to see if 'anyone was interested’.

 To Ellie’s great surprise, she woke up the following morning to 100 followers, including Hannah Cockroft and Francesca Martinez.